PipelineAI/pipeline/docs/quickstart/kubernetes/README.md

 * If you specify a model in `--model-shadow-tag-list`, you need to explicitly specify 0% traffic split in `--model-split-tag-and-weight-dict`
 * If you see `apiVersion: Invalid value: "config.istio.io/__internal": must be config.istio.io/v1alpha2`, you need to [remove the existing route rules](#clean-up) and re-create them with this command.

-### Run LoadTest on Model Prediction Servers - Versions a and b
+**REST-Based Http Load Test**
 ```
-pipeline predict-kube-test --model-name=mnist --test-request-path=./tensorflow/mnist-cpu/input/predict/test_request.json --test-request-concurrency=1000
+pipeline predict-http-test --endpoint-url=http://$PREDICT_HOST:$PREDICT_PORT/predict/mnist/invocations --test-request-path=./tensorflow/mnist-cpu/input/predict/test_request.json --test-request-concurrency=1000
 ```
 Notes:
-* You need to be in the `models/` directory created when you performed the `git clone` [above](#pull-pipelineai-sample-models).
+* Make sure the Host IP is accessible.
+You may need to use `127.0.0.1` or `localhost`
 * If you see `no healthy upstream` or `502 Bad Gateway`, just wait 1-2 mins for the model servers to startup.
-* If you see a `404` error related to `No message found /predict/mnist/invocations`, the route rules above were likely not applied.
+* If you see a `404` error related to `No message found /predict/mnist/invocations`, the route rules above were not applied.
-* If you see `Endpoint for model_name 'mnist' cannot be found.`, this is OK!
-We will try `localhost` instead.
 * See [Troubleshooting](/docs/troubleshooting) for more debugging info.

 **Expected Output**